The 2023 DCERF application period has closed.

 DCERF recipients are eligible to have the following costs covered up to the maximum award amount:

-- Travel Stipend: For in-person attendance, recipients receive a stipend to cover travel and accommodations for the ARVO Annual Meeting, or
+- Travel Stipend: Recipients receive a stipend to cover travel and accommodations for the ARVO Annual Meeting

 - Annual Meeting registration